simpleiot/simpleiot/docs/ref/api.md

       update files.
 - Auth
   - `auth.user`
     - used to authenticate a user.
-Send a request with an AuthUserRequest protobuf payload, and the system will respond with the User nodes if valid.
+Send a request with email/password points, and the system will respond with the User nodes if valid.
 There may be multiple user nodes if the user is instantiated in multiple places in the node graph.
+The frontend should then fetch the parent points for each user node.
 - System
   - `error`
     - any errors that occur are sent to this subject